Why Every Vote Matters — The Elections Decided By A Single Vote (Or A Little More)

 "I feel like my voice doesn't matter," Megan Davis, 31, of East Providence, R.I., told NPR.
 "People who suck still are in office, so it doesn't make a difference."

 But a single vote can make a big difference.
-In fact, there have been more than a dozen races decided by a single vote or ended in a tie over the last 20 years.
+In fact, there have been more than a dozen races decided by a single vote or ending in a tie over the last 20 years.

 Here's a look back at some of those and some more of the closest races in U.S. history:

-2018: A race for Baltimore County executive in July was decided by just 17 votes.
+2018: The Democratic primary for Baltimore County executive in July was decided by just 17 votes.

 2017: A Virginia House of Delegates race ended in a tie out of more than 23,000 votes cast.
-The tie was broken by pulling a name out of a film canister.
+The tie was broken by pulling a name, placed in a film canister, out of a bowl.
 Republican David Yancey was declared the winner.
-The result was even more heightened by the fact that the GOP gave Republicans control of the state House by a single seat.
+The result was heightened by the fact that the win gave Republicans control of the state House by a single seat.

 2016: A Vermont state Senate Democratic primary was determined by a single vote out of more than 7,400 cast.